What to Do When Your Friend Has Different Political Views

 There isn't a simple answer to this.
 It's not usually something that can be taken lightly and there's certainly graceful ways to go about ending or at least distancing a friendship.

-Take for instance my cousin and her affinity for InfoWars.
-I love my cousin and she's important to me but it turns out that we disagree on almost every hot-button issue.
-I didn't end our friendship but I've limited it from hanging out regularly to merely sharing funny memes through text while avoiding every serious topic, including and especially universal healthcare.
+Take for instance my cousin.
 I continue this friendship because underneath our differences, we still enjoy each other and have learned from our past to be better listeners and to say sorry when we're wrong.

 What if You Have a Friend Who is Just Plain Evil?

 You know what I mean.
-Someone who doesn't just have differing political viewpoints but whose views cross the line from being obnoxious to unethical (like saying hateful and derogatory things about a particular group of people) or who, even more confusing, express views that are in line with your own but through their actions prove otherwise?
+Someone who doesn't just have differing political viewpoints but whose views cross the line from being obnoxious to unethical (like saying hateful and derogatory things about a particular group of people) or who, even more confusing, expresses views that are in line with your own but through their actions prove otherwise.

 If you have a friend who is just kind of a horrible person beneath the surface and who uses their political ideologies to back up that aspect of their personality then yes, you should break off that friendship and make room for friends who, regardless of political affiliation or opinion, are true, open and kind.